-Figure 2.1.
-IPD of the potential impacts of the 138-km transportation corridor on salmon and other fishes in the Bristol Bay catchments (reproduced from Figure 10-3, US EPA 2014).
+Figure 1.
+IPD of the potential impacts of the 138-km transport corridor on salmon and other fish in the Bristol Bay catchment (reproduced from Figure 10-3, US EPA 2014)

 There are at least seven benefits for proponents and their consultants in preparing and presenting IPDs in assessments of environmental impacts of a development on water resources within and near the proposed project area.